luarvic/click2approve/README.md

 dotnet test Click2Approve.Api.sln
 ```

-To run the API locally from source, start a local MySQL database first from the
+To run the API locally from source, start a local SQL Server database first from the
 repository root:

 ```bash